AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 ## Factory pattern

 There's whole lot of  jokes about Java that it over uses the "Factory" pattern. e.g. "I had a problem, so I thought to use Java, now I have a `ProblemFactory`".
 Well, the Factory pattern is a useful one, _sometimes_. e.g. the `IClock` mentioned above is a `DateTime` factory.
-The joke is that the common style is to do it always, without thinking, regardless of if it solves a problem or not.
+The joke is that the common style is to do it always, without thinking, regardless of if it solves a problem or not - rote over-adherence to an often useful pattern.
 Much like interfaces in C#.

 ## Fin